What is the S-Press?

 The key features of the S-press

-The S-Press removes the barriers to in-hospital exercise and rehabilitation.
+The S-Press needed to remove the barriers to in-hospital exercise and rehabilitation, and become a must have rehabilitation tool.

 1.